Constrained Controller and Observer Design by Inverse Optimality: MPC Matching Problem

 Given the current state measurement $\hat x_0$, MPC solves Problem~\eqref{eq:mpc} and applies the first (optimal) control $u_0^\star$ to the system.
-At the next time step, a new state measurement is available, and problem~\eqref{eq:mpc} is solved again in order to close the loop.
+At the next time step, problem~\eqref{eq:mpc} is solved again using new state measurement in order to close the loop.